X

 So what’s the connection?
 How does eczema increase the risk of food allergies?

-According to the Dual-Allergen Exposure Hypothesis, when exposure to a food occurs through the skin, it can lead to sensitization and potentially the development of a food allergy, whereas exposure to a food through the gut (oral consumption), leads to tolerance.
+According to the Dual-Allergen Exposure Hypothesis, which was first proposed by pediatric allergist and Mission MightyMe Co-founder Dr. Gideon Lack, when this exposure to a food occurs through the skin, it can lead to sensitization and potentially the development of a food allergy, whereas exposure to a food through the gut (oral consumption), leads to tolerance.

 “If it comes in through the mouth very early on, well that must be a food, it must be a good protein antigen, and we mount what’s called a tolerogenic response where the immune system goes in a direction that will prevent the development of food allergies,” explains pediatric allergist and Mission MightyMe Co-founder Dr. Gideon Lack.
 “If you are exposed very early on through a broken down skin, the immune system and the cell sitting in that skin issue out an alarm, ‘Hey, there’s an invader coming in, let’s mount an allergic response to repel it.’”